-Among the many findings, our research identifies the high level of regard people have with ZAMs, as trusted messengers for guidance on conservation action.
+Among the many findings, our research identified the high level of regard people have with ZAMs, as trusted messengers for guidance on environmental information and conservation action.
 In fact, the public expects ZAMs to provide solutions-oriented information.
-This unprecedented body of research provides our partner organizations with guidance and confidence to pursue their conservation mission efficiently and effectively and our blog has many examples of successful application of the research and continuing evolution of our collaborative campaign work with ZAMs across the United States and around the world.
+This unprecedented body of research – one of the largest such research projects ever conducted – provided our partner organizations with guidance and confidence to pursue their missions efficiently and effectively for conservation outcomes.

 All of our communications materials, including reports are free to download and use in helping advance your conservation mission.